imkanhaiya/interview-questions/README.md

 - `typeof null` returns `"object"` due to a historical bug, but `null` itself is a primitive.

 4. ### Difference between null and undefined?
-**null** - explicitely assigned to represent a value(null).
+**null** - explicitely assigned to represent a value(null). (convey intent) **undefined**- variable declared but not assigned a value(default state).

+5. ### What are the difference between undeclared and undefined variables.
+**undeclared** - variable does not exist in program at all. if we try to read value of an undeclared variable it will give error.
-**undefined**- variable declared but not assigned a value(default state).
+**undefined** - variable declared but not assigned a value(default state)

-Developers use null when they want to explicitly indicate absence of value.

 ## RXJS